A permit may be required to import used machinery and an inspection for quarantine risk material by an AQIS officer prior to release is mandatory.

 AQIS defines ‘clean’ as free of quarantine risk material and has a zero tolerance policy for any contamination from soil or plant material.
 It is the importer's responsibility to ensure the machinery arrives in a clean condition and the requirements of any applicable import permit are strictly adhered to.

-Exact information to assist in the importation of machinery into Australia is available on the AQIS web site
+Exact information to assist in the importation of machinery into Australia is available on the Australian Quarantine web site